-More precisely, we show how to efficiently take into account the permutation-invariance of the loss to derive risk bounds in multiple component learning problems.
+More precisely, we show how to efficiently take into account the invariance of the loss with respect to permutations of the components to derive risk bounds in multiple component learning problems.
 The proposed approach is simple and applies to different problems merely by plugging known decomposition results for these problems.
 For products of independent component classes, a {\em decomposition result} is one that decomposes the Rademacher complexity of the loss class into a sum of Rademacher complexities over the component classes.
 Previous works used such decompositions to obtain risk bounds that grow linearly with the number $C$ of components.
 But for classes constrained in terms of a sparsity-inducing complexity measure, such as an $\ell_p$-norm over the complexities of the components, our approach yields risk bounds with a dependence on $C$ that varies for instance between $O(\sqrt{C})$ for $p=2$ and $O(\log C)$ for $p=1$.
-Such sparsity-inducing regularization schemes were already considered in \cite{Lei15,Maurer16}, where similar dependencies on the number of categories were obtained for multi-class classification.
-However, the method in \cite{Lei15,Maurer16} relies on more complex arguments involving structural results on Rademacher and Gaussian complexities, duality, strong convexity and other arguments developed in \cite{Kakade12}.
+Such sparsity-inducing regularization schemes were already considered by \cite{Lei15,Maurer16}, where similar dependencies on the number of categories were obtained for multi-class classification.
+However, the method of \cite{Lei15,Maurer16} relies on more complex arguments involving structural results on Rademacher and Gaussian complexities, duality, strong convexity and other tools developed by \cite{Kakade12}.
 Here, we develop the approach in Sect.~\ref{sec:general} in a few lines with simple arguments and without invoking other tools.

-The proposed method also allows for the use of nonconvex regularization by $\ell_p$-quasi-norms with $p\in(0,1)$, which favors even sparser models.
-While the analysis in \cite{Lei15,Maurer16} was limited to $p\geq 1$ and a logarithmic dependence on $C$, our approach associated with nonconvex regularization with $p<1$ can completely remove the dependence on $C$ from the bound.
+In addition, the proposed method also allows for the use of nonconvex regularization by $\ell_p$-quasi-norms with $p\in(0,1)$, which favors even sparser models.
+While the analysis of \cite{Lei15,Maurer16} was limited to $p\geq 1$ and a logarithmic dependence on $C$, our approach completely removes the dependence on $C$ for nonconvex regularization with $p<1$.